13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 1. Microcytes

-RBCs smaller than normal; seen in iron deficiency anemia.
+RBCs smaller than normal; seen in iron deficiency anaemia.

 2. Macrocytes

-Large RBCs; found in vitamin B12 or folic acid deficiency.
+Large RBCs; found in vitamin B12 or folic acid deficiency (megaloblastic anaemia).

 3. Spherocytes

-Round, sphere-shaped RBCs; seen in hereditary spherocytosis and autoimmune hemolytic anemia.
+Round, sphere-shaped RBCs; seen in hereditary spherocytosis and autoimmune haemolytic anaemia.

 4. Target Cells

-RBCs with a bull’s-eye appearance; present in thalassemia and liver disease.
+RBCs with a bull’s-eye appearance; present in thalassaemia and liver disease.

 5. Sickle Cells

-Crescent-shaped RBCs; seen in sickle cell anemia.
-They block blood vessels and reduce oxygen supply.
+Crescent-shaped RBCs; seen in sickle cell anaemia.
+They block blood vessels and reduce oxygen supply, causing painful crises.

-Broken RBC pieces; found in hemolytic anemia and DIC (disseminated intravascular coagulation).
+Broken RBC pieces; found in haemolytic anaemia and DIC (disseminated intravascular coagulation).

 7. Hypochromic RBCs

-Pale RBCs due to low hemoglobin; common in iron deficiency.
+Pale RBCs due to low haemoglobin; common in iron deficiency and thalassaemia.

 Clinical Significance of RBC Abnormalities